AMIA 2022 Annual Symposium High School Scholars

 - One additional optional page may be included as part of the formatted manuscript for figures, tables, and/or references.

-3. A document that includes:
+3. Informational document

 - The name and contact information for the Principal (or other administrative leader) at the student’s high school;